Skip to main content

 • graphics

-The graphics of the game are generally described as pretty and reminiscent of older PC CD-ROM titles, offering a nostalgic feel with improved visuals.
-However, some users noted issues such as long loading times and a lack of resolution options, which detracted from the overall experience.
-While the art style aligns well with its movie counterparts, the graphical quality has been criticized for not meeting expectations in terms of long-term gameplay.
+The graphics are generally described as cute and visually appealing, reminiscent of Disney's aesthetic, with a nostalgic feel similar to older PC games.
+However, some users noted issues such as long loading times and occasional graphical glitches, which detracted from the overall experience.
+While the art style is appreciated, the graphical quality has been criticized for not meeting expectations in terms of resolution and performance.

 • “The graphics and art are pretty, and look much like their movies.”